 - Power liftgate

 The X5's dashboard places a wide screen atop the central air vents, with navigation and other interfaces within.
-It's controlled by BMW's latest-generation iDrive system, whose knob controller now has various shortcut keys surrounding it for easier use.
+It's controlled by BMW's iDrive system, whose knob controller has various shortcut keys surrounding it for easier use.
 The automatic transmission continues to employ a console-mounted electronic shifter.

 Seating for five is standard; an optional third-row seat raises capacity to seven.
 Other options include a power-adjustable steering column and ventilated seats.
 Interior features include: